 Freeway Killer begins with William Bonin talking with the mother of one of his victims.
 When the mother shows him a picture of her son, Bonin nonchalantly says "So many faces, they all just get so...mixed up".

-In Pat Garrett And Billy The Kid, a group of gunman try to take on Billy's gang, but get cut to pieces.
-Billy wonders who they were and says, "I guess it really must have been something personal."
+In Pat Garrett And Billy The Kid, at one point a group of gunman try to take on Billy's gang, led by one in particular who keeps insinuating that he knows Billy, but won't reveal how he knows The Kid.
+The ensuing shootout is a Curb-Stomp Battle in favor of Billy's gang, and afterward Billy wonders who the men were and says, "I guess it really must have been something personal."
+He thinks about it for another few seconds before he gives up and goes back to eating lunch.

 The titular hero of Forrest Gump doesn't seem to notice when people laugh and refuse to believe the events of his life because he never recognized how epic and momentous many of them were.
 This guy inspired Elvis, saw his college get desegregated at gunpoint, was a Vietnam War hero and peace activist (albeit accidentally), tipped people off about Watergate, was an exercise guru and provided seed money for Apple computers...after all that, creating the smiley face really was just a regular day for him.